Democratic senators will push to pass pot reform bill this year

 Schumer co-sponsored marijuana decriminalization legislation several years ago.

 The statement comes as public support for legal marijuana has grown.
-A Gallup poll in November showed that 68 percent of Americans, a record high, favored marijuana legalization.
+A Gallup poll in November showed that 68% of Americans, a record high, favored marijuana legalization.

 Every initiative that involved the decriminalization or legalization of marijuana on the ballot in 2020 passed.